What Is a Fishery?

 What Is the Job Demand for Fishery Managers?

-Job prospects for Fishery Managers is expected to decline by 19% in the next ten years rather than grow.
-Large corporate fisheries are now able to produce larger crops with fishery farms and fewer workers, leading to a lack of demand in the industry.
+The job demand for Fishery Managers is expected to grow by 11% between 2020 and 2030.* Large corporate fisheries are now able to produce larger crops with fishery farms and fewer workers, leading to a lack of demand in the industry.
 However, Fishery Managers who wish to work for larger corporations may see more opportunities in the future.